effectfully/Beauty-and-the-Beast/readme.md

     case x of c -> case (case e of c' -> e') of c'' -> e''

 and then call `build` recursively.
-When there are no nested `case`s, we make a checkpoint (this is not necessary, but results in more compact code; if we would make checkpoints in the `s n` case too, then we could fold `succ · fix succ` into `fix succ` for example) and `build` all subexpressions.
+When there are no nested `case`s, we make a checkpoint (this is not necessary, but results in more compact resulting code; if we would make checkpoints in the `s n` case too, then we could fold `succ · fix succ` into `fix succ` for example) and `build` all subexpressions.

 In the `build` function we make a checkpoint every time `unroll` succeeds.